kj2013/claff-offmychest/README.md

 There is a growing interest in understanding how humans initiate and hold conversations.
 The affective understanding of conversations focuses on the problem of how speakers use emotions to react to a situation and to each other.
 We introduce the OffMyChest conversation dataset, and invite submissions for the Computational Linguistics Affect Understanding (CL-Aff) Shared Task on modeling interactive affective responses.

-# LABELED TRAINING DATA TO BE RELEASED ON SEPTEMBER 18, 2019
+# LABELED TRAINING DATA IS UP!
+Please register for the task at <a>https://easychair.org/conferences/?conf=affcon2020</a>

 Organizers: